What Happens If You Breastfeed From One Side Only

 • If the issue is slow milk flow on one side, using gentle breast compressions during feeding can help speed up the flow and encourage your baby to keep nursing.

-• Start feeding on the preferred side, then gently move your baby to the other side once they are already latched and feeding.
+• Start on the preferred, pain-free side, then gently move to the other side once they are already latching and feeding.
 This can sometimes make the transition smoother.

-Should I Pump the Other Side If My Baby Only Nurses on One Side?
+Should I Pump the Other Breast If My Baby Only Nurses on One Side?

-If your baby only nurses on one side, pumping or expressing from the other breast is a good idea to avoid issues like engorgement and to maintain milk supply because of:
+Pumping or expressing from the other breast is essential to avoid issues like mastitis and to maintain milk supply.
+The following are the reasons:

 • Maintain Milk Supply.
 If you’re nursing from just one side, your body may not receive enough stimulation to keep milk production high on the other side.
-Pumping or hand expressing will help signal your body to continue producing milk on the underused side.
+Pumping or hand expressing treats your body to continue producing milk on the underused side.

 • Prevent Engorgement.
-When milk accumulates in one breast and isn’t expressed regularly, it can lead to painful engorgement.
+When milk accumulates, it can lead to painful, sore engorgement, potentially resulting in mastitis.
 Regular pumping from the other side will help relieve pressure and maintain balance between both breasts.

 • Boost Milk Production.
 If you're concerned about a decrease in milk supply on the less-nursed side, pumping can help maintain production and ensure your baby receives enough milk.